Rhode Island Wage Garnishment Laws

 One federal ceiling, several state-specific carve-outs.

 Start with the headline number, because it is the one most people already half-know.
-Rhode Island does not invent its own percentage for wage attachment; it adopts the federal floor under the Consumer Credit Protection Act, set out at 15 U.S.C. section 1673.
-That means an ordinary judgment creditor can reach the lesser of two figures each week: twenty-five percent of the debtor’s disposable earnings, or the amount by which those disposable earnings exceed thirty times the federal minimum wage.
-With the federal minimum at seven dollars and twenty-five cents an hour, that second figure works out to roughly two hundred seventeen dollars and fifty cents a week.
+It is worth being precise about where that number comes from: Rhode Island does not adopt a federal rule and it does not legislate a percentage of its own.
+No Rhode Island statute states any percentage of earnings, and none states any multiple of any minimum wage.
+Section 10-5-8(a) reaches only what is “in excess of the amount of the defendant’s salary or wages exempt by law from attachment,” an open reference that takes in federal law, so the ceiling in the Consumer Credit Protection Act at 15 U.S.C. section 1673 governs of its own force.
+That ceiling is a maximum, not a floor: an ordinary judgment creditor can reach the lesser of two figures each week, twenty-five percent of the debtor’s disposable earnings, or the amount by which those disposable earnings exceed thirty times the federal minimum wage.
+With the federal minimum at $7.25 an hour, that second figure is $217.50 a week.
 Whichever of the two is smaller is the most a garnishment can take, and if disposable earnings fall below that thirty-times threshold, nothing can be attached at all.
 “Disposable earnings” means what is left after legally required deductions such as taxes and Social Security, not after voluntary deductions like a retirement contribution or an insurance premium.

-The practical upshot is that Rhode Island wage garnishment is less about the percentage and more about three questions that come before the percentage: where does this person actually work, do they fall inside one of the state’s exemption windows, and is a direct payroll attachment even the right tool, or should you be using the supplementary process?
+The practical upshot is that Rhode Island wage garnishment is less about the percentage and more about four questions that come before the percentage: what was the underlying claim about, where does this person actually work, do they fall inside one of the state’s exemption windows, and is a direct payroll attachment even the right tool, or should you be using the supplementary process?
 The rest of this page takes those one at a time, with worked numbers, the statutory cites behind each rule, and a frank look at why the law is the easy part and the locate is the hard part.

 Can a Creditor Garnish Wages in Rhode Island?